bytewax/bytewax/docs/articles/contributing/connector-hub.md

 ## Advanced Connector Concepts

+For more technical details on how to work with custom IO for Bytewax, please refer to the [custom connector documentation](/docs/articles/advanced-concepts/custom-io-connector)

 ### Partitions

 In Bytewax, partitioning refers to the process of dividing a data source into smaller, manageable segments, each of which can be processed independently.
 This enhances parallel processing and scalability.
 Connectors should try to leverage partitions where possible.